zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

 Most of the solutions below identify issues by referring to the Zowe [logs](app-mustgather.md).
 To identify and resolve issues, you should become familiar with their names and locations.

+## Desktop apps fail to load

+**Symptom:**

+When you open apps in the desktop they display a page with the message "The plugin failed to load."

+**Solution:**

+NodeJS v8.16.1 performs auto-encoding in a way that breaks Zowe apps.
+See [https://github.com/ibmruntimes/node/issues/142](https://github.com/ibmruntimes/node/issues/142) for details.

+Use node v8.16.0 which is available at [https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos](https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos).
+Download the `ibm-trial-node-v8.16.0-os390-s390x.pax.Z` file.

+## NODEJSAPP disables immediately

+**Symptom:**

+If you receive the message CEE5207E The signal SIGABRT was received in stderr, you might have reached the limit for shared message queues on your LPAR.

+**Solution:**

+When Node.js applications are terminated by a SIGKILL signal, shared message queues might not be deallocated.
+In the IBM "[Troubleshooting Node.js applications](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.5.0/troubleshooting/node/node-troubleshooting.html)" documentation, see the section titled **If the NODEJSAPP disables immediately**.

 ## Cannot log in to the Zowe Desktop

 **Symptom:**